protoEvangelion/portfolio/src/pages/docs/JavaScript/objectOriented.md

 3. If not was the function called with a context object?
 4. If not default to the global object (except in strict mode)

-#### Quiz

-1. How do you “borrow” a function and implicitly set this?
-2. How do you explicitly set this for the function call?
-3. How can you lock a specific this to a function?
-Why do that?
-Why not?
-4. How do you create a new this for the function call?

 </article>

 <article id="3">